ValidVibe/base-/README.md

 ## 🗄 Metadata Storage
 Token metadata follows the ERC-721/1155 metadata standard.
 URIs point to IPFS-hosted JSON files containing name, description, image, and attributes.

+## 📋 Event Logging
+All significant state changes emit events.
+Events are indexed for efficient filtering on Base via Basescan or The Graph subgraphs deployed on Base.